tristan957/tristan.partin.io/content/blog/oak-hill-cemetery/index.md

 > known me.
 That's when I will be truly dead - when I exist in no one's memory.
 > I thought a lot about how someone very old is the last living individual to
 > have known some person or cluster of people.
 When that person dies, the whole
-> cluster dies,too, vanishes from the living memory.
+> cluster dies, too, vanishes from the living memory.
 I wonder who that person
 > will be for me.
 Whose death will make me truly dead?

 I usually quote the [Banksy](https://en.wikipedia.org/wiki/Banksy) version of